ianuj-yadav/Notes-Elite-HUB/README.md

 # NotesHub Elite - Complete Website

 ## Overview
 NotesHub Elite is a comprehensive platform for students to buy and sell study materials.
-This package contains a complete multi-page website with modern design and full functionality.
+This package contains a complete multi page website with modern design and full functionality.

 ## Files Included
 - index.html - Main landing page